Megan Stalter: Career

 She started doing improv in her early 20s in Ohio.
 "I was really, really bad.
 There was a man at the theater in Ohio who asked me to stop being in the show," says Stalter, "Ohio was pretty right."
 After a year, she moved to Chicago where she started to find her way in comedy.
-She also started posting videos online in 2018, on what would become The Megan Stalter show.
+She also started posting videos online in 2018, on what would become The Megan Stalter Show.
 In 2019, Stalter moved to New York and got a manager.
 She quickly made a name for herself in the "alt-comedy scene", often performing more than three nights a week around Brooklyn.
 New York magazine named Stalter one of the "comedians you should and will know in 2019," and in 2020 The New York Times critic Jason Zinoman declared her "sketch comedy's newest star," writing, "In the constantly shifting ecosystem of young performers on Twitter and Instagram, the most vital voice to emerge during this anxious, isolating moment is that of Meg Stalter."
 During the pandemic, she improvised as different characters on nightly shows on Instagram Live, which raised her profile rapidly.
 The Los Angeles Times compared Stalter to other self-distributed comedians such as Cole Escola and Ziwe.

+On Social Media, a skit of Stalter went viral parodying rainbow capitalism with brands during Pride Month, with the opening line "Hi Gay!" being a meme.

 In 2019, she joined the cast and writing staff of the reboot of The National Lampoon Radio Hour.
 She is also the host of the webseries The Megan Stalter Show and the Forever Dog podcast Confronting Demons with Megan Stalter.
 She is the voice of Bonnie Davis in the Paramount+ original series Tooning Out the News and plays Kayla in the HBO Max comedy Hacks.
 The Los Angeles Times called the latter role, as a "clueless Hollywood assistant brimming with self-assurance yet utterly lacking self-awareness," her breakout role.
 In 2023, she joined the cast of the film The Treasure of Foggy Mountain, playing park ranger Lisa, alongside X Mayo.

-Stalter starred in Too Much, a comedy series created by Lena Dunham and released on Netflix in 2025.
+In July 2025, Stalter starred in Too Much, a comedy series created by Lena Dunham and released on Netflix.

+In May 2026, Stalter released her debut single "Prettiest Girl In America" and announced her debut album Crave.

+On June 2, 2026, Stalter released the second single from her debut album Crave, titled "Gay".
+On June 12, Stalter released another single, titled "Brr".

+In July 2026, Stalter made her Broadway debut, taking over the role of Mary Todd Lincoln in Oh, Mary! for a ten-week engagement.